-Here you will find fun ESL writing prompts to help your English-as-a-Second-Language learners develop writing skills, practice vocabulary, stretch their imaginations, and reflect on key concepts.
+Here you will find ESL writing prompts to help your English-as-a-Second-Language learners develop writing skills, practice vocabulary, and reflect on key concepts.

-These esl writing prompts will even motivate your most reluctant writers to begin moving that pencil!
+These ESL writing prompts will even motivate the most reluctant writers!

 ESL Writing Prompts

-Use the following ESL writing prompts to help students tap into their imaginative side.
+Use the following ESL writing prompts to help students practice their writing skills.

 1. Create a humorous story about a sea turtle who learns how to sing from a beach-goer.